sistedes/handle.generator/README.md

 Generates a list of handle value lines to register the handles for the wordpress entries in the [Sistedes Digital Library](http://biblioteca.sistedes.es).

+### Downloads

+Find the releases at https://github.com/abelgomez/sistedes.biblioteca/releases

+to run the tool, you only need to download the file `generator.jar`.

 ### Command line options:

 ```